When it matters

 News and Features

 ATTENTION DEBIT CARD USERS: Kirkwood Bank has received notification that Albertson’s store credit and debit card networks across the nation, including Nevada, have been compromised.
-If you have used your card at an Albertson’s store and are concerned about the safety of your card information, please contact the bank at (702) 912-0700 or (702) 228-0941.
-For further information on the situation click here.
+The bank also been notified of a data breach at Home Depot locations.
+If you have used your card at an Albertson’s store or a Home Depot and are concerned about the safety of your card information, please contact the bank at (702) 912-0700 or (702) 228-0941.

 What is Cybercrime?